 Dim S As String = "Database" ' The following statement sets S to a new string containing "Data".
 S = Microsoft.VisualBasic.Left(S, 4)

-For more information about string manipulations, see Strings in Visual Basic.
+For more information on string manipulations, see.

 Interop Considerations.
-If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, remember that string characters have a different data width (8 bits) in other environments.
+If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that string characters have a different data width (8 bits) in other environments.
 If you are passing a string argument of 8-bit characters to such a component, declare it as Byte(), an array of Byte elements, instead of String in your new Visual Basic code.

 Type Characters.
 Appending the identifier type character $ to any identifier forces it to the String data type.
 String has no literal type character.
-However, the compiler treats literals enclosed in quotation marks (" ") as String.
+However, the compiler treats literals enclosed within quotation marks (" ") as String.